TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 10/1 Chronicles 10.10.md

 ---

-And they put his armor in the house of their gods, and fastened his head in the house of Dagon.
+They put his armor in the house of their gods, and fastened his head in the house of Dagon.